gigaherz/DumpModel/README.md

 # DumpModel
-A small client-only forge mod to dump models from items and blocks.
+A small client-only forge mod to dump models from items and blocks to .OBJ file format.

 # Setup